Published on Brock University (http://brocku.ca)

 Majors and degree options

 Students in the CSPCJ Program may choose to major in Geography, Political Science, Psychology, or Sociology.
-Students majoring in Geography, Political Science or Sociology receive a BA (Honours) degree, and students majoring in Psychology receive a 4-year BA with Major.
+Students majoring in Geography or Political Science receive a BA (Honours) degree, and students majoring in Psychology or Sociology receive a 4-year BA with Major.
 In addition, all students receive the diploma in Police Foundations from Niagara College.

 Structure of the program